abril-AL/Markdown-Resume/resume.md

     - *Implemented a brain computer interface that can detect spikes in attraction based off alpha waves*
     - *Implemented a varietey of techniques to isolate alpha waves, including FFT algorith and bandpass filters, and multiple preprocessesing filters*
     - *Worked as the leader of my teams programming focused members, was able to take and assign tasks, as well as manage our remote git repository*
-    - Technologies used: Open BCI GUI, Open BCI Headset and Cyton Board, Python ( including neurokit 2.0 and numpy library)
+    - Technologies used: Open BCI GUI, Open BCI Headset and Cyton Board, `Python` ( `neurokit 2.0` and `numpy` library)
 - Micromouse
   - IEEE at UCLA, 2022-2023
     - *Aimed to build an autonomous robot witht the ability to solve a 16x16 maze*
     - *Used a variety of techniques and disciplines, ie. PID algorithms, maze solving algorithms, and electrical engineering*
-    - *Allowed me to pick up skills in lower level interactions between sotware and hardware, as well as creating and organizing board schematics and work as a team leader
+    - *Allowed me to pick up skills in lower level interactions between sotware and hardware, as well as creating and organizing board schematics and work as a team leader*
-    - Technologies used: Eagle, STM Cube IDE, C/C++, variety of parts for creating the mouse board
+    - Technologies used: `Eagle`, `STM Cube IDE`, `C/C++`, variety of parts for creating the mouse PCB board
 - Substance Tracker App
   - UCLA, 2022-2023
     - *Built an ios app for users to track and view substance use, data is stored and accessed on a remote database, requireing user authentification*
     - *Worked in a team setting and efficiently create and assigned front end and back end specfic tasks.
 We also make use of version control with git for concurrency *
-    - Technologies Used: JavaScript, Node.js, React, React Native, Firebase, Expo Client, Git, GitHub
+    - Technologies Used: `JavaScript`, `Node.js`, `React`, `React Native`, `Firebase`, `Expo Client`, `Git`, `GitHub`

+## Awards & Recognition

+- Winner NCWIT AIC National Honorable Mention 2019
+- Winner NCWIT AIC Regional Award 2020